Starwood Hotels posts higher profit

 Hershey Co , maker of Hershey's Kisses and Reese's Peanut Butter Cups, posted quarterly sales below Wall Street estimates, hurt by a drop in demand in China, one of its biggest markets.

-Starwood Hotels & Resorts Worldwide HOT.N posted a higher-than-expected first-quarter profit as strength in the Americas helped offset softness in Europe, and the company raised its outlook for a key revenue measure.
+Starwood Hotels & Resorts Worldwide HOT.N posted a higher first-quarter profit on Thursday as strength in the Americas helped offset weakness in Europe.

-A business-led recovery has helped lift U.S. hotel occupancy rates and aided an industry whose financing challenges have slowed construction.

-"Seemingly unstoppable demographic and economic trends are fueling global growth in demand for high-end travel," Starwood Hotels Chief Executive Officer Frits van Paasschen said in a statement on Thursday.

-Excluding items, Starwood said its profit came to 63 cents a share.
-Analysts on average expected 52 cents, according to Thomson Reuters I/B/E/S.
+Excluding items, the company said the profit came to 63 cents a share.

 Quarterly revenue rose 32 percent to $1.7 billion.

-By region, revPAR rose 7.1 percent in North America, 14.4 percent in Latin America and 6.7 percent in Asia-Pacific.
-But reported Europe revPAR was down 1.9 percent.
+Starwood said it now expected growth of 6 percent to 8 percent in worldwide revenue per available room for company-operated hotels open at least a year, in constant dollars, up from a prior forecast of a 5 percent to 7 percent increase.

-The company said it expected a profit of $2.35 to $2.46 a share before items for this year.
-Analysts expected $2.31.
+The company said it expected profit before items of $2.35 to $2.46 a share for this year.
+Analysts expected $2.31 a share, according to Thomson Reuters I/B/E/S.

 (Reporting by Karen Jacobs; Editing by Lisa Von Ahn)